 The state recently passed two climate-related disclosure bills:

-Senate Bill 261, the Climate-Related Financial Risk Act, mandates that corporations report climate-related financial risks pursuant to the Task Force on Climate-Related Financial Disclosures (TCFD)
+Senate Bill 261, The Climate-Related Financial Risk Act, mandates that corporations report climate-related financial risks under the Task Force on Climate-Related Financial Disclosures (TCFD).

 While these bills have made notable impacts on the requirement for mandatory disclosure, there is also a continued effort by various agencies to increase the amount of mandatory disclosure at a national and international level.